xiangjunn/tp/docs/UserGuide.md

 * You can refer to the [Command Summary](#command-summary) for a complete overview of all SoConnect features and commands.

-## How to read commands in SoConnect
+### How to read commands in SoConnect

 You will see commands throughout this User Guide and each of them have their own _Command Syntax_ format.

-But not to worry!
-We will teach you how to read them now!

 This is one example of a command:

 ![Command Example](images/demo-screenshots/commandSyntax.png)

 There are only 3 different parts of inputs within each command:
-1. **COMMAND**
+1. **COMMAND WORD**

-Command is the word that you need to specify when you need SoConnect to perform some actions for you!
+    Command word is the word that you need to specify when you need SoConnect to perform some actions for you.
     Else, SoConnect does not know how it can help you!

     For example, specifying `cedit` in the command above will tell SoConnect that you want to edit a contact.

 2. **_PARAMETER_**

     _Parameter_ is the related information that you need to specify to SoConnect for the action you want to do.

-For example, after telling SoConnect to edit a contact, you will need to tell SoConnect which contact to edit and provide the information for the edit.
+    Using the same example, after telling SoConnect to edit a contact, you will need to tell SoConnect which contact to edit and provide the information for the edit.

     Specifying `2` tells SoConnect to edit contact at **index 2** and `Betsy Crower` is the **new name** you want to change the specified contact to.

 3. **_PREFIX_**

     You can help SoConnect in separating the type of _parameters_ when you input information.

     Each prefix always ends with one `/`.
 Jump to [List of Prefixes](#list-of-prefixes) to see all prefixes you can use in SoConnect.

-For example, _prefix_ `n/` would help SoConnect to identify the _parameter_ that you specify after `n/` refers to **name** of the contact.
+    For example, information that you specified after _prefix_ `n/` would help SoConnect to identify the _parameter_ is referring to **name** of the contact.

 Thus, the command above will tell SoConnect to **edit the name of the contact at index 2 to Betsy Crower**.